 1. Check Your Extinguishers

 Fire Extinguishers are integral to keeping your premises compliant with fire safety.
 To ensure your extinguishers and equipment remain undamaged, make sure they are kept out of direct sunlight.
-Alternatively, the P50 fire extinguisher is already UV resistant!
-Other visual checks should also be made to ensure the extinguishers are undamaged.
 View our Monthly Fire Extinguisher Checks video.

 2.Don’t Overload Sockets